vital-ultrasound/ai-echocardiography-for-low-resource-countries/source/PRETUS_Plugins/README.md

-# PRETUS Plugins: Plug-in based, Real-time Ultrasound
+# Plug-in based, Real-time Ultrasound (PRETUS) Plugins

-## Authors
-Author: Alberto Gomez (alberto.gomez@kcl.ac.uk)
-Contributors: Miguel Xochicale (miguel.xochicale@kcl.ac.uk)

-## Summary
-[PRETUS](https://github.com/gomezalberto/pretus) Plug-ins for the echocardiography ultrasound.
+These [PRETUS](https://github.com/gomezalberto/pretus) plug-ins for the echocardiography ultrasound.
-These plug-ins work with the PRETUS software which can be retrieved.

 ## Content
 * [Plugin_fourchdetection](Plugin_fourchdetection) which contains the four chamber detection plug-in that differentiates between 4 chamber and background classes in real-time.

-## Building and installation instructions with dependencies
+## Installation and dependencies
 See https://github.com/gomezalberto/pretus

 ## References